MLinkPlanner 2.0

 From the general limit that is set in the PtMP menu and the limit that is set in this BS sector, the most stringent limit is selected during the calculation.

-1. Mark as active two or more base station sectors whose parameters need to be changed by clicking on the checkbox located to the left of the Base Station sector name.
+Mark as active two or more base station sectors whose parameters need to be changed by clicking on the checkbox located to the left of the base station sector name.

 3. Click the button Global active sectors parameter change to display the Global active sectors parameter change pop-up menu.
 Select the parameters that need to be copied to the previously marked active BS sectors by clicking on the checkboxes in the sector parameter list.
 Click the OK button and the selected parameters will be copied to all base station sectors marked as active.